osamaali-sys/surfs_up/README.md

 December MIN=   56F         MAX =   83F

 There is only a 8F difference in the coldest days between June and December, and only 3F differnece in the hottest days.
-However the is a record of more rain in the months of December than in JUNE

 ## FUTURE RECOMMENDATIONS
 We have only analysed two of twelve months for this businsess proposal.
 We need to look at the whole yearly climate and study previous years and any anomolies.
+We could also look into yearly percepitation data to ensure business wont be affected during launch time.

+There is a record of more rain in the months of December than in JUNE.
+We need to look at all the months and previous yearly data for the best decision making.